 The Scott and Rita Wyllie MBA Scholarship

-Scott D. Wyllie, who earned a degree in 1956 from the Smeal College of Business Administration, and his wife, Rita, of Palm City, FL., have established a scholarship to benefit students in the Penn State Smeal MBA program.
-The Scott and Rita Wyllie MBA Scholarship was created through an endowment that will generate support to attract and retain academically gifted MBA students.
+Scott D. Wyllie, who earned a degree in 1956 from the Smeal College of Business, and his wife, Rita, of Palm City, FL., have established a scholarship to benefit students in the Penn State Smeal MBA program.
 Scott Wyllie is a retired corporate vice president and general manger of the Reynolds Metals Company consumer products division, based in Richmond, VA.
 He retired in 1989, having spent 32 years with the firm, 11 of them as division general manager and vice president.

 The Gulati Family Foundation MBA Fellowship Graduate Scholarship

 After Charles Gulati graduated from the MBA Program in 2006, he was instrumental in helping establish the Gulati Fellowship through the Gulati Family Foundation.
+The Foundation also established an undergraduate scholarship in 2014.
 Charles is General Manager of Fidelity Technologies Corporation in Reading, PA.
 Jack Gulati founded Fidelity Technologies in 1987 with the vision to build an organization having a set of values that would distinguish it from its competitors.
-The guiding principle of this new business would be to deliver products and services in a manner that ensures complete customer satisfaction.
-In a short period of time, Fidelity has experienced tremendous growth and success.
+The guiding principle of this business would be to deliver products and services in a manner that ensures complete customer satisfaction.
 Today, Jack Gulati's three sons, David, Charles, and Michael equally own the company's outstanding shares, and lead Fidelity with the same guiding principle, values, and vision established by their father.

 The Jeff and Cindy King and The National Properties, Inc. MBA Fellowship

 Jeffery King is co-founder of National Properties, Inc., a real-estate investment, property management, and development business based in the Great Valley Corporate Park area of Malvern, PA.
 The Kings have made other philanthropic contributions to the Smeal College of Business in the past, first with the Jeff and Cindy King MBA Fellowship in 1990, and then with the Jeffery L. and Cindy M. King Faculty Fellowship in 2000.
-The Kings were inducted into the Mount Nittany Society in the spring of 2001.
-Membership in the Mount Nittany Society is a singular honor, and is accorded only to those individuals and couples whose cumulative giving to Penn State has reached or exceeded $100,000.
+The King’s have also made estate plans to establish two Early Career Professorships in Smeal, one in Real Estate and one in Marketing.

 Ciba Program for the Institute for the Study of Business Markets